ebb-earl-co/libraries_io/README.md

 relationship as `target`.
 This is not officially documented, but the example in the documentation has it as such, and I ran into Java errors if not aliased exactly that way.
-This query returns the following (top 10) results:
+This query returns the following (top 10 displayed) results:

 |Project|Degree Centrality Score|
 |---|---|